TeachBooks/learn-programming/book/workflows/git/merge_conflicts.md

 Let us create a merge conflict ourselves:

 We will start by making a new branch `conflicting-instructions` on GitHub.
-We will edit the `README.md` file on the last line, and create a pull request as shown below.
+We will edit the `README.md` file on the last line

 ```
 ...